mLucas55/route-lab/Lab 5/readme.md

 # Design

-The project is written in SQL using DBeaver and is intended to be used with the MySQl guitar database
+The project is written in SQL using DBeaver and is intended to be used with the MySQl guitar database.

+There are 7 simple single table queries
+There are 5 innjer join queries
+There is 1 query with a function
+There are 4 group by queries

 # Running The Script (DBeaver)